 To space balusters equally, Tom Silva of “Ask This Old House” uses a piece of elastic waist band material, available at fabric stores.
 On it he made a series of marks two inches apart.
 When stretched out, the marks stay evenly spaced.
 Now the elastic can be stretched out so the marks are close to four inches (or any other desired spacing) apart.
 This works well when the marks can be transferred to the top and bottom rail at the same time.
 It is necessary to have a helper since it takes two hands to stretch the elastic and another hand to make the marks.
 This method is virtually error-proof, since no numbers or calculations are involved.

 Making the transition to an existing railing at the side of the house wasn’t too difficult.
 I simply cut off the balusters using the reciprocating saw.
-The funky angles for the top rail and capping were achieved through trial and error and whole lot of tweaking.
+I achieved the funky angles for the top rail and capping through trial and error and whole lot of tweaking.
 It would have been a lot more difficult to miter the angles.
 Although it doesn’t look as nice, a simple trim with the reciprocating saw made my life easier.

 The finished railing looks a lot better than the solid two foot high wall that it replaces.
 We have a better view of our yard through the railing (as opposed to over a wall) and the structure is sturdy and safe.